 Implementing a strong quality culture requires continuous training and improvement.
 A wide range of technology is available today to help manufacturers manage the moving parts and systems necessary for superior quality performance.

 This technology includes software for QMS, preventive and predictive maintenance programs, and manufacturing execution systems.
 Quality can also be improved by utilizing industrial IoT, where connected factory assets can be monitored down to the spindle level and defect inspection is moved closer to the point of production.

 While the above practices will improve quality, they require a lot of thought, effort, and maintenance.
 And just as machine data can be used to eliminate manual tracking and analysis of metrics such as efficiency, productivity, capacity, and utilization, it can also be leveraged for superior quality.

 A machine data platform can help manufacturers monitor, inspect, reject, and manage quality while integrating with QMS, MES, ERP, and other software.
 This connection can improve quality and reduce manual, error-prone tasks through:

-These capabilities and more are possible using a machine connectivity platform like MachineMetrics.
+These capabilities and more are possible using a production monitoring platform like MachineMetrics.
 By leveraging real-time machine data, operators and managers have the visibility and information needed to prevent defects or significantly limit additional scrap.

 47 Pleasant St, Suite 2-S, Northampton, MA 01060